- What is Business Aviation?

-The American Taxpayer Relief Act of 2012, signed into law on January 2, 2013, further extended 50 percent bonus depreciation through the end of 2013.
-This meant that new business aircraft purchased in 2013 were eligible to qualify for 50 percent bonus depreciation.
-If there was a written binding contract in place to purchase the aircraft by December 31, 2013 and the aircraft qualified as "Certain Aircraft" or "Long Production Period" as defined in the Internal Revenue Code, the aircraft could be placed in service during 2014 and still qualify for 50 percent bonus depreciation.
+The Tax Increase Prevention Act of 2014, signed into law on Dec.
+19, 2014 further extended 50 percent bonus depreciation through the end of 2014.
+This means that new aircraft purchased in 2014 are eligible to qualify for 50 percent bonus depreciation.
+If there is a written binding contract in place to purchase the aircraft by Jan.
+1, 2015 and the aircraft qualifies as "Certain Aircraft" or "Long Production Period" as defined in the Internal Revenue Code, the aircraft can be placed in service during 2015 and still qualify for 50 percent bonus depreciation.

 - Court Holds Aircraft Not “Placed in Service” Until Completion of Post-Purchase Modifications

 - Accelerated Depreciation Extended for 2013 (January 7, 2012) by Richard C. Farley, Jr

 - Aircraft Acquired in 2012 May be Eligible for 100% Bonus Depreciation (December 3, 2012) by Richard C. Farley, Jr

 - Bonus Depreciation: New Revenue Procedure Expands Planning Opportunities (July 18, 2011) by Victor Charles Anvick, ATIS Group LLC

 - Congress Approves Expanded Tax Benefits For Business Aircraft Purchase (December 17, 2010)